MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/how-to-post-the-year-end-closing-entry.md

     ---
 # How to: Post the Year-End Closing Entry
-After you use the **Close Income Statement** batch job to generate the year\-end closing entry or entries, you must open the journal you specified in the batch job, and then review and post the entries.
+After you use the **Close Income Statement** batch job to generate the year-end closing entry or entries, you must open the journal you specified in the batch job, and then review and post the entries.

-### To post the year\-end closing entry
+### To post the year-end closing entry

 1. In the **Search** box, enter **General Journal**, and then choose the related link.